How to Secure a Spot in Gmail Primary Inbox

 The most important and personal emails go into the Primary tab, while the others head to the remaining tabs based on topics.

 As much as this Gmail organization feature helps users, it can be frustrating for email marketers.
-If your email ends up in other tabs, there’s a much lower chance that your subscribers open it.
+If your email ends up in other tabs, there’s a much lower chance that your email marketing subscribers open it.

 That’s why hitting the Primary inbox has become the holy grail for email marketers.